American Federation of Teachers: Presidents of the AFT

 On July 14, 2008, Randi Weingarten, then the president of the United Federation of Teachers, was elected to succeed McElroy as AFT president.
 In September 2008, she announced the launch of the AFT Innovation Fund, a union-led, private foundation-supported effort to provide grants to AFT unions to develop and implement innovations in education.
 In 2014, Weingarten announced that AFT was ending a five-year funding relationship between the Bill & Melinda Gates Foundation and the AFT Innovation Fund.
-According to Department of Labor filings, Weingarten earned nearly $560,000 in total compensation during the 2013–2014 school year.

 Political activities

 Since 1980, AFT and the NEA have contributed nearly $57.4 million to federal campaigns, an amount that is about 30 percent higher than any single corporation or other union.
-About 95 percent of political donations from teachers unions have gone to Democrats.
+About 95 percent of political donations from teachers' unions have gone to Democrats.

 In 2008, AFT provided a campaign contribution of $1,784,808.59 to Hillary Clinton and $1,997,375.00 to Barack Obama.

 In July 2015, AFT endorsed Democrat Hillary Clinton in the 2016 presidential race.
 Clinton and AFT president Randi Weingarten are longtime friends.
 AFT's official endorsement of Clinton caused controversy among some AFT members who felt that the endorsement came too soon and did not reflect the wishes of rank-and-file AFT members, some of whom supported Bernie Sanders.

 Members' dues underwrite much of AFT's political activities.
 In 2015, four California teachers sued AFT and its California unit, the California Federation of Teachers, over the use of member dues for political activities.
 The plaintiffs argued that unions were violating their constitutional right to free speech by forcing them to either support union-favored causes and candidates or lose access to important job benefits such as disability and life insurance.

 In 2018, the landmark Supreme Court ruling in Janus v.
-AFSCME resolved this matter, concluding that public sector union fees violate the First Amendment, compelling nonmembers to "subsidize private speech on matters of substantial public concern".
+AFSCME resolved this matter, concluding that public-sector union fees violate the First Amendment, compelling nonmembers to "subsidize private speech on matters of substantial public concern".
 Unions will, subsequently, need to gain the affirmative consent of individual teachers before enrolling them in the union.